BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

 |given_name  |JWT claim for first name     |
 |family_name |JWT claim for last name      |

-The `groups` scope can also be used as a claim to get the xyz-app groups that the token owner belongs to.
+The `groups` scope can also be used as a claim to get the groups that the token owner belongs to from the identity provider.

 ## References